 PFAS (per- and poly-fluoroalkyl substances)

-PFAS is an acronym for a group of manufactured chemicals that have been used since the 1950s to make products that resist heat, stains, grease, and water.
-The products include:
+PFAS is an acronym for a group of manufactured chemicals.
+They are resistant to water, oil, and heat.
+They have been used to make a range of products such as:

 - household items